About Danish Ports

 Focus on business development and market opportunities

-Close contact with the political system
+Close contact to the political system

 Danish Ports Association works to ensure the best possible conditions for Danish commercial ports.
 The political work is done in dialog with both the government and the opposition - with politicians, advisors and officials at Christiansborg, in the municipalities and in the EU.
 Danish Ports participates in key councils and committees and is a significant player in the public debate.
-The EU is becoming an increasingly important part of legislation.
+The EU is becoming increasingly important in legislation.
 Danish Ports has established a closer dialog with the European Sea Ports Association, ESPO, and we have increased our contact with both the European Parliament and the European Commission.

 Clear and sharp profile

 Impact through clear goals and bold prioritization.
-The goals of Danish Ports - both the goals for all ports and for groups of ports - are clearly communicated so that they are known among members, decision-makers and in the public debate.
+The goals of Danish Ports - both for all ports and for groups of ports - are clearly communicated so that they are known among members, decision-makers and in the public debate.

-3 bets
+3 inserts

 - Business development